gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 ## Prototypes and their evolutions

-Here’s a sampling of screenshots that many community members contributed to and gave feedback about.
-It’s rewarding to see how much the design has progressed (and will keep progressing).
+Here's a sampling of screenshots that many community members contributed to and gave feedback about.
+It's rewarding to see how much the design has progressed (and will keep progressing).

 <video controls="controls" autoplay="true" loop="true">
   <source type="video/mp4" src="/images/gatsby-plugin-library-compressed.mp4" />